Children's Studies (CDST)

 Pre-requisites: graduate standing.

-This course is designed to provide an opportunity for students to gain exposure to the world of pediatric medical diagnoses and use that knowledge to support a child’s transition between the hospital and the classroom and community settings.
-Students examine the school reentry process for pediatric patients, the role of school counselors, and the impact of the return of the student patient on the teachers.
-They also analyze laws and policies protecting the affected children.
+Designed to provide an opportunity to gain exposure to the world of pediatric medical diagnoses and use that knowledge to support a child’s transition between the hospital and the classroom and community settings.
+Examination of the school reentry process for pediatric patients, the role of school counselors, and the impact of the return of the student patient on the teachers.
+Analyze laws and policies protecting the affected children.

 CDST 533.
 PEDIATRIC PALLIATIVE CARE.
 5 Credits.